dansantinojones/the-simpsons-story-vault/README.md

 3. A list of words (foods, animals, adjectives etc) for the user to select which are then returned into the stories.
 4. The user can exit the game.

+## Design
+To align with the user stories, I wanted to ensure the design reflected the Simpsons theme.
+Therefore, images of the characters were used above the stories.
+Colorama was installed to change the colour of the text to yellow which ensures the program is on brand as the Simpsons are known for their yellow skin.

 ### Things to implement:
 * Three stories per character.
 * More words in the dictionary for the user to choose from.